 There are a number of cyber threats that your business can fall victim to.
 From phishing and ransomware to formjacking and DDOS attacks, prevention is key with these attacks.
 Be sure everyone in your company is educated about warning signs of these attacks, and always make sure your updates are solid and security-focused.

-If you’d like help preventing and managing cyber threats, check out the rest of our site at OSIbeyond.
+If you’d like help preventing and managing cyber threats, check out the rest of our website, or consider reaching out to a cyber security professional at OSIbeyond.
 We offer managed technology services, including IT support and strategy, cloud solutions, and cybersecurity.

 Contact us today to start building a safer web experience for your staff and customers alike.